Economy of Lebanon: Fiscal haven

 In 2018, Lebanon ranked 11th on the Financial Secrecy Index.
 Lebanon has a strong history of banking secrecy but has taken steps to fight money laundering and tax evasion in recent years.
 As of January 2019, banking secrecy applies to Lebanese nationals living in Lebanon but is not applicable to US citizens and US fiscal residents since the FATCA agreement was introduced.
 Lebanon is part of the Global Forum on Transparency and Exchange of Information for Tax Purposes and has signed an agreement to exchange fiscal data with other countries, but as of January 2019, it is not compliant with certain provisions of the treaty.

-On the 24th of April 2025, a bill to amend the banking secrecy law was passed, allowing all regulatory bodies and banking supervisory to request access to all information.
+On the 24th of April 2025, a bill to amend the banking secrecy law was passed, allowing all regulatory bodies and banking supervisors to request access to all information.

 Ali Hassan Khalil, Finance Minister, confirmed that 2019's draft budget showed a deficit of less than 9% of GDP compared to 11.2% in 2018.
 Khalil also claimed that the economic growth forecast of 1.5 percent could go up to 2% in 2019.

-Foreign investment

-There are few restrictions on foreign investment, barring Israeli citizens and entities.
-There are no country-wide U.S. trade sanctions against Lebanon, although Hezbollah and individuals associated with it have been targeted by the American government.
-Foreign ownership of real estate is legal under certain conditions.

-According to a report by The Wall Street Journal, "Lebanon has one of the world's highest public debt-to-gross domestic product ratios, rising to over 150% as it takes on more debt to plug budget holes."
-In January 2019, in a move to boost the economy of Lebanon and help the country overcome its debts, Qatar pledged to buy $500 million's worth of government bonds.
-In June 2019, Bloomberg reported that Qatar had bought some of the bonds and planned to complete the rest of the investment soon.

-Remittances

-Lebanon benefits from its large, cohesive, and entrepreneurial diaspora.
-Over the course of time, emigration has yielded Lebanese "commercial networks" throughout the world.
-Consequently, in 2009, remittances from Lebanese abroad to family members within the country totaled $8.2 billion and accounted for one fifth of the country's economy.
-Nassib Ghobril, the head of research and analysis for Byblos Bank, calculates that Lebanese abroad supply Lebanon with about $1,400 per capita every year.